Skip to Content

 Banff National Park winter hikes

 Perhaps one of the simplest activities to do in Banff in winter, is a winter hike.
 There are plenty of winter hikes in Banff and the surrounding area for all fitness levels.
-Though you need little more than proper winter boots and warm winter gear, don’t discount Banff winter hiking as a worthwhile outing.
+Though you need little more than proper winter boots and warm winter gear, don’t discount Banff winter hiking as a worthwhile outing and one of the best Banff winter activities for non-skiers.

 There are some incredible views to be had and you’ll feel like you’ve entered a winter wonderland walking amongst trees covered in snow.
 One of our favorites is the Surprise Corner to Banff Hoodoos Trail, which enable hikers to see two of the town of Banff’s best viewpoints.